Helmut Wrangel's reconquest of Jutland: Background

 After the Swedish army withdrew from Holstein after Lennart Torstensson invaded Jutland, a medal was struck with the inscription "What Gallas has accomplished in Holstein can briefly be read on the other side." with the other side being blank.
-This notion was the prevailing one at the time, but it is likely that Gallas would have been defeated even more thoroughly by the Swedes than he was in the later battle of Jankau.
+This notion was the prevailing one at the time, but Gallas would likely have been defeated even more thoroughly by the Swedes than he was in the later battle of Jankau.

 However, despite this, Gallas ensured that the Swedes evacuated almost the entirety of Jutland and Holstein, which was a significant relief for the Danes.
 The Swedish leadership believed that Torstensson's campaign in Jutland had not gone according to plan, and given the situation, had to "oppose the Emperor" and continue the war in Germany.

 After Torstensson's withdrawal, the Jutlanders requested assistance from the government to help them organize "landets defension" among "Crown and demesne peasants, trade towns, and common men."
 Christian IV responded to this request with words of encouragement and suggested that they recruit volunteers and organize defences on their own.
 Initially, he did not promise immediate assistance, but three weeks later, he ordered muskets and cannons to be distributed for an "expedition" into Jutland.
 By late August, most of Jutland was back in Danish control.